-Insomnia can vary in frequency and duration.
-Acute insomnia lasts only a few days to weeks, while the more chronic form involves disrupted sleep for three or more nights a week that lasts for 3 months or longer.
+Acute insomnia lasts only a few days to weeks and often results from specific circumstances, such as a bereavement.
+But, some people have chronic insomnia, which disrupts sleep for three or more nights a week and lasts 3 months or longer.

 Trouble sleeping is a common problem.
 Around